Cesarean Mothers Circle

 So we swallow any sadness or disappointments about our birth.
 Not wanting to appear ungrateful for the amazing tiny miracle in our arms.
 Not wanting to be a “bad mother” by “focusing on the negative”…

-But if you longed for a vaginal birth and instead had a cesarean, you deserve a safe space to feel this loss and it’s impact on your life, your body, and your future pregnancy/birth.
+But if any aspect of your cesarean birth didn’t feel aligned or desired, you deserve a safe space to feel this loss and it’s impact on your life, your body, and your future pregnancy/birth.

 If you can relate to any of this, the Cesarean Mothers Circle is designed for you.

-Join likehearted and likeminded mothers from around the world who are healing from their undesired, emotionally difficult, or traumatic cesarean birth.
+Join likehearted and likeminded mothers from around the world who are healing from their cesarean birth.

-This is a closed group space where you can be held and nurtured in a community of mothers who are on the healing path.
+This is an intimate, closed group space where you can be held and nurtured as you heal and make meaning after your cesarean birth.

 Each call will include trauma-informed grounding exercises, a facilitated area of learning or reflection, and sharing or discussion.

-Between sessions, we will stay connected in a private online group.
+Between sessions, we will stay connected in a private WhatsApp group.

 By enrolling, you will automatically be pre-registered for all sessions and your mode of payment will be charged monthly.
-If at any time you feel this circle is not a good fit for you, may cancel your subscription, no questions asked; however, no refunds are available for past or missed calls.
+If at any time you feel this circle is not a good fit, may cancel your subscription, no questions asked; however, no refunds are available for past or missed calls.

 New participants will not be added after the first month.